Swindon Town F.C.: 2020–present

+and Flynn was sacked as manager after just over eight months in charge.
+Appointed caretaker manager to the end of the season, Gavin Gunning questioned his players' "heart" after they won only two from ten games and dropped to 18th place in mid-March.
+Ultimately, the club finished the 2023–2024 season in 19th place and Swindon supporters called for a change in the club's ownership.
+Morfuni did not "fully agree" with the fans but acknowledged the last season had not been "up to our club's standards".

 Kit and badge

 Crest

 Swindon Town have used at least five different kit badges since their inception.
 The original badge depicted a robin inside a shield with the letters STFC in the four corners, this changed to the "steam train" badge which was a coat of arms for the club based heavily on the coat of arms used by the local council.
 The "steam train" badge was in the form of a traditional shield, bisected with the club's name, a GWR steam locomotive (as Swindon is a railway town), a football and with a robin sitting on top.
 Beneath the shield was a motto on a scroll – "Salubritas et Industria" – meaning "health and industry".
 This motto is also that of the town of Swindon itself.

 During the 1970s the club changed the badge to one referred to as the "ST arrow" or "traffic sign" badge.
 This was circular and had the letters S and T interlocked, which both ends of the letter S being made into an arrow.
 Also shown was a simple football and the club name.

 Following the 1985–86 season, the "steam train" badge was re-introduced onto the kits.
 The crest was re-styled and the text "Division Four Champions 1985/1986" replaced the motto.

 A diamond shaped crest for Swindon Town was introduced at the beginning of the 1991–92 season following a series of financial problems for the club.
 The idea behind the new crest was to give the club a new fresh image.